 In short, the smooth sliding motion of the joint is lost.
 Every time your pup moves their joints, the cartilage grinds together, causing swelling and, in turn, difficulties moving as freely as before.
 The cartilage can become so worn that the bone underneath becomes damaged.

-It could well be that your dog’s stiff joints come about because of ageing – after all, it comes to us all!
-However, larger breeds such as Labrador Retrievers are more prone to joint stiffness than others and may experience symptoms at an earlier point in their lives.
+It could well be that your dog’s joints changes come about because of ageing – after all, it comes to us all!
+However, some breeds are more prone to stiffness than others and may experience symptoms at an earlier point in their lives.

 Another reason for joint stiffness in your dog could be down to a bacterial infection, which leads to painful swelling in one or more joints.
 Again, larger breeds tend to be most affected by this.